 Are there safety concerns?

-D-mannose appears to be safe for when used orally and appropriately.
-D-mannose can cause loose stools and bloating.
+D-mannose appears to be safe for most adults.
+It can cause loose stools and bloating.
 In high doses, it might harm the kidneys.

 Dosing considerations for D-mannose.